Anvesha-code/Project-2/README.md

 # Utility functions

+#These functions validate logs — either a single log file or a batch of logs using the LogValidator class and return detailed validation results for each
 def validate_log_file(file_path: str, validator: Optional[LogValidator] = None) -> ValidationResult:
     """Validate log from file"""
     if validator is None: